impshum/Reddit-Youtube-Spam-Remover/README.md

 ### General Info

 - Bot account needs to be admin of the subreddit
+- Written in about 15 minutes on a Sunday
 - Not tested to a great degree at all

 #### Settings Info